cassiozen/mithryn-ttrpg/players guide.md

 Your equipment defines not only how you fight but also how you defend yourself.
 At character creation, you’ll choose your starting weapons and armor (plus any other gear you may see fit):

 - **Weapons** determine how many dice you roll when attacking.
-Weapons can have a minimum strength requirement.
+Weapons can have a minimum ability score requirements.
 - **Armor** helps avoid incoming attacks by increasing your character’s Defense score, a number that determines how high an attacker must roll for you to take damage (More on Defense below).

 #### Inventory